Why Does Weed Make You Laugh? What Does The Science Say

 Researchers have continued to chip away at how laughter affects the brain.
 Years of analysis have highlighted several areas that researchers believe play critical roles in creating the connection and its effects.
 Still, there is much more to learn.

 Some questions include the similarities and differences between usual laughter and the type generated from a medical condition such as epilepsy.
 Other questions of interest include the functional anatomical differences between laughing and crying.
 Still, more yet-to-be-answered queries have explored the connection between laughing and crying.
-Researchers have still yet to determine if these two emotions are activated through common structures or if separate mechanisms are responsible for each.
+Researchers have yet to determine if these two emotions are activated through common structures or if separate mechanisms are responsible for each.

 Notable findings include results from 2008, where researchers concluded that delta-9 THC produced a dopamine release in humans.4 Dopamine is also linked to happiness levels, as well as other emotions.
 Still, additional research is required to make any definitive statements.